fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/the-game-assembly/_index.md

 +++
 The Game Assembly Malmö is where my education as a game programmer stems from.
-Apart from the individual courses and individual specialization we finished 8 game projects in groups of 12-18 people.
+Apart from the individual courses and the individual specialization project we finished 8 game projects in groups of
+12-18 people.